Frequently Once Asked Questions about Japan

 Hachiko was born in 1923, and he was a pet of Dr.Eizaburo Ueno.
 Hachiko used to go to Shibuya station everyday to meet his master.
 However, Dr.Ueno died suddenly when Hachiko was 1 year old.
 Hachiko didn't know his master's death, so he went to Shibuya station everyday to wait his never-coming master.
 His loyalty impressed people so much, and they made a stature of Hachiko to praise the dog.
 He continued to wait his master with the stature of himself, but Hachiko also died on Mar.8, 1935.

-A thief on manga [Q] I have seen in several anime characters sneaking around with pieces of cloth over their heads and tied under their nose.
+[Q] I have seen in several anime characters sneaking around with pieces of cloth over their heads and tied under their nose.
 Is this something that Japanese people do to sneak around?

 [A] This is a typical style of Japanese thief.
 Their symbol is a towel tied under the nose and a green wrapping cloth with whorl pattern.
 However, no real thieves wear such strange clothes (If they weared, they must be arrested soon (^_^; ).
 So it's a kind of symbol to express a situation on a story.